pombredanne/https-github.com-z88dk-z88dk.wiki-/Platform---Galaksija.md

     zcc +gal -create-app -o adventure adv_a.c

-The binary converter (appmake) will create a file named "adventure.gtp".
+The binary converter (appmake) will create a file named "adventure.gtp" and an audio WAV file.

-Such file can be used directly on an emulator (i.e. MESS), or converted to WAV with the [Galaksija Tools](http://www.tablix.org/~avian/blog/articles/galaksija-tools/) by Tomaz Solc.
+The GTP file can be used directly on an emulator (i.e. MESS), or converted to WAV with the [Galaksija Tools](http://www.tablix.org/~avian/blog/articles/galaksija-tools/) by Tomaz Solc.